21 Portuguese islands to visit when you’re tired of the mainland

-Pessegueiro might be the Portuguese word for peach tree, but the Pessegueiro Island is not named after a tree at all.
+Pessegueiro might be the Portuguese word for peachtree, but the Pessegueiro Island is not named after a tree.
 Confused?
 Curious?
 I’ll get to that in a bit.

-Like any other place in Alentejo, this island off the coast of Porto Covo is meant to be taken in slowly.
-Its white sand beaches, great local food, and relaxed environment are so enchanting that both the island and the mainland village were immortalized by Portuguese singer and songwriter Rui Veloso.
+Like any other place in Alentejo, this island off Porto Covo’s coast is meant to be taken in slowly.
+Its white-sand beaches, great local food, and relaxed environment are so enchanting that both the island and the mainland village were immortalized by Portuguese singer and songwriter Rui Veloso.

-As for the Pessegueiro/peach tree confusion?
-According to Historians, the name of the island is of Latin origin (from piscatorius or piscarium) which means fishing — as you see, not related to fruit at all.
+As for the Pessegueiro/peachtree confusion?
+According to Historians, the island’s name is of Latin origin (from piscatorius or piscarium), which means fishing — as you see, not related to fruit at all.

 I love this Portuguese Island for one main reason: it has nothing else to see but a castle (the only castle in Portugal that’s in the middle of a river).
 Even if you only see it from the shore, you can already say you’ve looked at something unique.

 By the time the Portuguese took over this territory in 1129, the castle had been a medieval defense fort called Almorolan.
-It was handed over to the Templars, then abandoned at the time the religious orders were extinct in Portugal, and later recovered in the 19th century during that time’s near-obsession with the Middle Ages.
+It was handed over to the Templars, then abandoned when the religious orders were extinct in Portugal, and later recovered in the 19th century during that time’s near-obsession with the Middle Ages.

 But that’s a minor technical detail.
-Baleal has been one of Portugal’s top destinations for surfers, as most of the rest of the Peniche area.
-Surfing is still one of the leading outdoor activities, but take the time to explore one of the most beautiful towns of central Portugal that many consider heaven on earth.
+Baleal has been one of Portugal’s top destinations for surfers, as most of the Peniche area.
+Surfing is still one of the leading outdoor activities, but take the time to explore one of the most beautiful central Portugal towns that many consider heaven on earth.

-Peniche’s other famous islands, besides the Baleal one I mentioned before, are the three islands that are part of the Berlengas Archipelago – Berlenga Grande (the only one that’s visited), Estelas, and Farilhões.
+Besides the Baleal one I mentioned before, Peniche’s other famous islands are the three islands of the Berlengas Archipelago – Berlenga Grande (the only one that’s visited), Estelas, and Farilhões.

-Listed as UNESCO Biosphere Reserve since 2011, the Berlengas have been a protected area since in 1465 King Afonso V banned hunting on the archipelago’s main island (Berlenga Grande).
+Listed as UNESCO Biosphere Reserve since 2011, the Berlengas has been a protected area since in 1465 King Afonso V banned hunting on the archipelago’s main island (Berlenga Grande).

 Ermal is the third Portuguese Island on this list that is technically a peninsula.
-I hope you forgive me the flexibility to include it because not only it’s the only island you can visit in the North, but it’s linked to what was once the most famous music festival in Portugal.
+I hope you forgive me for the flexibility to include it because it’s the only island you can visit in the North and it’s linked to what was once the most famous music festival in Portugal.

-Located in the Ermal dam, in a small town that is part of Vieira do Minho (in the Braga district), the peninsula/island is the place where hard rock and heavy metal music fans used to travel to every summer for the Festival da Ilha do Ermal.
+Located in the Ermal dam, in a small town that is part of Vieira do Minho (in the Braga district), the peninsula/island is where hard rock and heavy metal music fans used to travel every summer for the Festival da Ilha do Ermal.

-The festival welcomed big names like Slipknot and Sepultura in previous editions and then in 2002 made the mistake of including Nickelback in their lineup.
+The festival welcomed big names like Slipknot and Sepultura in previous editions.
+In 2002 they made the mistake of including Nickelback in their lineup.
 Not pleased with this choice (for that music genre fans, the Canadian rock band can’t be labeled as hard rock or heavy metal), the festival attendees stoned Nickelback off stage.

-Well, fast forward a few years and the recent music event I’ve heard about that takes place at Ermal Island is Indigo Generation – for the lovers of psychedelic culture (apparently on its 4th edition in 2018).
+Well, fast forward a few years.
+The recent music event I’ve heard about that happens at Ermal Island is Indigo Generation for psychedelic culture lovers (apparently on its 4th edition in 2018).